mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.0.0-7.3.2/configuration/index.md

 #### Kibana without X-Pack Security enabled

-If Kibana was installed without X-Pack Security enabled you should be able to access it through the default DC/OS UI Service link (`https://<cluster-url>/service/<kibana-service-name>`).
+If Kibana was installed without X-Pack Security enabled, you should be able to access it through the default DC/OS UI Service link (`https://<cluster-url>/service/<kibana-service-name>`).

 #### Kibana with X-Pack Security enabled

-Otherwise, due to a currently known [limitation](/mesosphere/dcos/services/elastic/3.0.0-7.3.2/limitations#kibana-configured-with-x-pack-security-enabled) you won't be able to access it through the default DC/OS 1.11 UI Service link.
+Due to a currently known [limitation](/mesosphere/dcos/services/elastic/3.0.0-7.3.2/limitations#kibana-configured-with-x-pack-security-enabled), if you installed Kibana with X-Pack Security enabled, you will not be able to access it through the default DC/OS 1.11 UI Service link.
 In this case you must [expose Kibana using EdgeLB](/mesosphere/dcos/services/elastic/3.0.0-7.3.2/how-to-guides#expose-kibana-using-edgelb).

 ### Configuration Guidelines

-- Service name (`service.name`): This needs to be unique for each instance of the service that is running.
+- Service name (`service.name`): This must be unique for each instance of the service that is running.
 The default is `kibana`.
 - Service user (`service.user`): This must be a non-root user that already exists on each agent.
 The default user is `nobody`.
 - If you have X-Pack Security enabled in {{ model.techName }} (`elasticsearch.xpack_security_enabled: true`), you must also have it enabled in Kibana (`kibana.elasticsearch_xpack_security_enabled: true`).
 - Elasticsearch credentials (`kibana.user` and `kibana.password`): If you have X-Pack Security enabled, Kibana will use these credentials for authorized requests to Elasticsearch.
 The default user is `kibana`, and the password must be configured through the service options.